The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Can I use Email Marketing platforms for free?

-Most of the Email Marketing tools offer a free plan, but there is a limitation on the number of contacts to be stored and emails you can send every month.
+Most email marketing tools offer a free plan, but there is a limitation on the number of contacts that can be stored and the number of emails that can be sent every month.

 Final Words